 - Hawaii-Seafood: Moonfish (Opah)

-- Roys Fish & Seafood; Roy Yamaguchi et al.,
+- Roys Fish and Seafood; Roy Yamaguchi et al.,

 - Food and Wine: Grilled Opah with Olives